serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 2 - Convolutional Neural Networks (CNN)/1-intuition.md

 ### 4. Full Connection
 We then add a __fully connected feed forward ANN__ using the flattening layer as input layer.
 This FF-ANN might have one or many hidden fully connected layers.
-The number of neurons in the output layer follows the nature of the task (e.g. 1 neuron for a binary classification problem).
+[The number of neurons in the output layer follows the nature of the task](../Part%201%20-%20Artificial%20Neural%20Networks%20(ANN)/1-intuition.md#the-basic-neuron-model) (e.g. 1 neuron for a binary classification problem).

 The hyperparameters of the fully-connected network are the [same as the ones in an ANN](../Part%201%20-%20Artificial%20Neural%20Networks%20(ANN)/2-coding-an-ann.md#which-activation-function-to-use).